- Booking a new reservation using the QCS Dashboard

 To change an upcoming reservation, you'll need to cancel it and book a new reservation.

-To cancel, first locate the ID of the reservation by using the qcs reservations command.
+To cancel using the CLI, first locate the ID of the reservation by using the qcs reservations command.
 Next, use qcs cancel command and enter y when prompted to confirm your cancellation.

 $ qcs cancel -i <PASTE_RESERVATION_ID>

 Then, to book a new reservation, follow the instructions above.

 Once you've scheduled a reservation, here's some tips to help you get the most out of your reserved time: